Cliff Rosenberger: Ohio House of Representatives

 In 2010, Representative David T. Daniels was term limited and unable to run for another term in the Ohio House of Representatives.
 Rosenberger opted to replace him, and was elected in the 2010 general election with 59.46% of the vote.

 Rosenberger was sworn into his first term on January 3, 2011.
 Prior to being selected Speaker, he served on the committees of Economic and Small Business Development; Finance and Appropriations and its Higher Education Subcommittee (as Chair); Public Utilities; and Veterans Affairs.
 In 2012, Rosenberger was elected to a second term with 61.76% of the vote over Democrat Peter Pence.

 As a member of the Ohio Controlling Board, Rosenberger opposed an item that would fund Medicaid expansion in the state.
 He was replaced on the board for the item to pass through, at the direction of Governor John Kasich.
 He has also been critical of President Barack Obama's plan to offer free tuition for community college students for two years.

 Rosenberger was unopposed for a third term in 2014.
 For the 131st Ohio General Assembly, Rosenberger has been named Speaker of the House.
 He is believed to be the youngest person to ever hold that role.
 Rosenberger presided over the largest Republican majority in nearly fifty years.
 In his inaugural address, he stated that government should stay out of people’s lives, adding “We are not the creator of jobs, but only the means to help foster them."

 On April 10, 2018 Rosenberger announced his resignation from office as the Ohio House Speaker.
 Rosenberger was the first Ohio House speaker to resign in more than 50 years.
 The resignation follows reports of FBI inquiries into Public Corruption.

 Issues

 Rosenberger supports the right to bear firearms.
-He is a member of the National Rifle Association and received an A rating, along with an endorsement for his re-election, from the Buckeye Firearms Association.
+He received an "A" rating and endorsement from the NRA Political Victory Fund, along with an endorsement for his re-election from the Buckeye Firearms Association.